 WORKING TOWARD YOUR SUCCESS!

-The Career Development and Counseling Center (CDCC) at Middlesex Community College helps students and alumni in the areas of academic advising, transfer planning, career decision-making and job opportunities.
+Career Services at Middlesex Community College helps students and alumni in the areas of academic advising, career decision-making and job opportunities.
 Our goal is to provide you with appropriate assistance from the beginning of your academic career through graduation.

 During your years at Middlesex, you may need help in several ways.
 If these questions are ones you find yourself asking, we may be able to help: